wwalexander/river/README.md

     river [-cert path] [-key path] [-port port] path

-River serves the music located at path.
+River serves the music located at the given path.
 The music can be accessed via a client on the port specified with the -port flag, or the default port.
 If the -cert and -key flags are specified, River will listen for HTTPS connections;
 otherwise, River will listen for HTTP connections.

 [river-web](https://github.com/wwalexander/river-web) is a browser-based River